 More information about:

-The Undergraduate College, located on seven different campuses throughout France offers a rigorous three-year programme, providing a solid grounding in the social sciences and equipping students with the necessary tools for gaining an active and constructive understanding of the contemporary world, namely in the disciplines of economics, history, law, sociology and political science.
+The Undergraduate College, located on seven different campuses throughout France offers a rigorous three-year programme, providing a solid grounding in the social sciences and equipping students with the necessary tools for gaining an active and constructive understanding of the contemporary world, namely in the disciplines of economics, history, law, sociology, political humanities and political science.
 The third year is spent abroad either at a partner university or on an internship.

 Sciences Po also offers a wide range of Dual Bachelor's degree programmes with prestigious universities worldwide.